qwaszx000/benchmark_test1/README.md

 2. FastAPI -- feels on par with flask, maybe docs are not so good

 PHP
-1. Symfony -- feels a little lighter than Laravel, but mostly same verdict
+1. Symfony -- feels a little lighter than Laravel, but mostly same verdict; not easy to dockerize
 2. Laravel -- big and complex framework, i wouldn't consider it for microservice - but i would use it to create website

 ---